 Visual Cultures assessment are 100% coursework.
 Normally this consists of essays, sometimes accompanied by creative projects, group projects, multi-media projects, presentations, symposia, reviews, and studio work.

 An undergraduate honours degree is made up of 360 credits – 120 at Level 4, 120 at Level 5 and 120 at Level 6.
 If you are a full-time student, you will usually take Level 4 modules in the first year, Level 5 in the second, and Level 6 modules in your final year.
 A standard module is worth 30 credits.
 Some programmes also contain 15-credit half modules or can be made up of higher-value parts, such as a dissertation or a Major Project.

 Please note that due to staff research commitments not all of these modules may be available every year.

 You should have (or expect to be awarded) an undergraduate degree of at least second class standard in a relevant/related subject.

 You might also be considered for some programmes if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.

 We also accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

-If English isn’t your first language, you will need an IELTS score of 6.5 with a 6.5 in writing to study this programme.
+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.5 with a 6.5 in writing to study this programme.
 If you need assistance with your English language, we offer a range of courses that can help prepare you for degree-level study.